AJB117/DS_Project_F2020/README.md

 #### `output`
 This contains all model results output by the scripts in `modeling`.
-Their names do not match what the scripts wills save new files as since what is currently in `output` are our group's results which the user can verify.
+Their names do not match what the scripts wills save new files as since what is currently in `output` are our group's results which the user can verify. `correlations` contains the correlation matrix for the features with respect to the flip label.